DevOps for Business: Benefits, Key Principles and Best Practices

 DevOps is an innovative approach for many organizations since it enables the delivery of high-quality user-centered software solutions with cutting-edge functionality.
 Moreover, the field of IT operations is constantly evolving and maturing, generating new practices and trends.
 It is no wonder that IT leaders watch them closely and explore the ways to adopt them in their organizations to enhance the product development life cycle.

 Let's have a quick look at the most promising DevOps trends for the coming years.

 More Focus on Security

-Did you know that a business is subject to ransomware attacks every 14 seconds in 2022?
+Did you know that a business was subject to ransomware attacks every 14 seconds in 2022?
 With security remaining a top priority, DevOps provides an answer to this alarming issue.
 A new notion of DevSecOps appeared to integrate security into operations and development processes.
 It is gradually becoming available by default as the popularity of less protected open-source software continues to surge.

 The Merge of AI and DevOps

 DevOps teams are likely to increase the adoption and use of Artificial Intelligence and Machine Learning to predict outcomes, automate processes, and improve work.
 As the volume of data flows shows no signs of slowing down, AI can become a secret weapon of businesses willing to get ahead of the curve.

 The Shift to AgileOps